YayoPalacios/Azure_Active_Directory_Lab/README.md

 <br>

-- We’re joining both user machines to our Domain, in my case I named it HOUSEOFSTARK.local.
+- We’re joining both user machines to our Domain, in my case I named it **HOUSEOFSTARK.local**.

 <br>